[Kink Product Review] BDSM Zapper 2.0 Electro Wand

 Whether you’re doing mental or physical chastity (or a combination of both), one way to up the ante is to go for longer periods of time between orgasms.
 If you’ve done a day, try a weekend.
 If a weekend feels easy, try a week.
 Once a week feels doable, why not extent to two weeks, a month, or even longer?

 Long-term chastity isn’t for everyone, and it’s fine if you only enjoy short lock-ups or periods of denial.
-But if you find yourself craving more, simply extending your chastity is one great way to do that.
+But if you find yourself craving something more extreme, simply extending your denial or locking your chastity cage for longer is one great way to do that.

 If you’re wearing a chastity device, it’s important to be aware of the safety implications of wearing one for long periods of time.
 Dan Savage did a great article on this subject, with insights from a urologist on the risks and ways to keep yourself safe.